James French (rugby union)

 James French (born 22 November 1998) is an Irish rugby union player.
-He plays as a prop.
+He plays as a prop for the Cornish Pirates.

 Early life

 Born in Cork, French attended Bandon Grammar School, during which time he was All-Ireland schoolboy shot put champion from his first to fifth years.
 He began playing rugby as a centre, before transitioning to the back-row, and, finally, to prop.

 Munster

 French joined the Munster academy ahead of the 2018–19 season, and, after completing the three-year academy programme, was promoted to the senior squad on a one-year contract ahead of the 2021–22 season.
 Following the disruption caused by the province's recent tour to South Africa, French made his senior competitive debut for Munster in their opening 2021–22 Champions Cup fixture away to English club Wasps on 12 December 2021, starting in the 35–14 win for the province.
 He signed a two-year contract extension with Munster in January 2022, but was released early from the contract in March 2023 to pursue a new playing opportunity.